samsquire/esoteric-knowledge/README.md

 # Meaning of letters

-* Words and letters have **formations** like soldiers on a battlefield.
+* Words and letters have **hierarchical formations** like soldiers on a battlefield.
 Points have formations.
 Since people are constructed from words, they too have a formation of their words.
 Your body is made up of points which is made up of divisible things such as cells.
 * The change in direction of strokes of a letter corresponds to:
- ** Changes to where you are looking at your formation of points.
+  * Changes to where abouts in the formation of points you are looking at
+  * Changes to what points you are looking at
- ** Changes to attention when thinking of a thing.
+  * Changes to where on the formation your attention is on
 * A language is a **map** of formations.
 The word bee corresponds to what a bee does and is based on the strokes of the letters.
 It is one of many infinite representations of what a bee is.
 When we learn English (as opposed to Hebrew)
 * Each letter represents a movement of communication in an army.